MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/so--set-kernel-debugging-options-.md

 ---
-title: so (Set Kernel Debugging Options)
+title: "so (Set Kernel Debugging Options)"
-description: The so command sets or displays the kernel debugging options.
+description: "The so command sets or displays the kernel debugging options."
 keywords: ["so (Set Kernel Debugging Options) Windows Debugging"] ms.date: 05/23/2017
 topic_type: